mosaber7/Advanced_DesignPatterns_Examples/README.md

 # ServiceLocatorPattern_Example
+A playground with a simple implementaion of Service Locator Pattern for eaiser Dependncy Injection and simple unit testing

 The service locator pattern is designed to encapsulate the processes invovled in obtaining a service with a strong layer of abstraction.